joelpick/skew/README.md

-Code and Data for Analysis of Phenotypic Skew in Juvenile Blue Tits for the manuscript 'Pick, Lemon, Thomson & Hadfield.
-Decomposing phenotypic skew and its effects on the predicted response to strong selection.'
+Code and Data for Analysis of Phenotypic Skew in Juvenile Blue Tits for the manuscript

+Pick, Lemon, Thomson & Hadfield 2022.
+Decomposing phenotypic skew and its effects on the predicted response to strong selection.
+Nature Ecology and Evolution

 ## Data